Norman Adams (American artist): Biography

-What separated Adams's paintings from others was the trompe-l'œildetail he routinely put into his paintings.
-It was this extra detail that made his paintings stand out, especially to professions like Cooper and Fawcett.

-Illustrators took for granted that it was a waste of time to put detail into their originals that would be lost in the published reproduction.
-Adams also knew this, but what he did not take for granted: although much of the trompe-l'œil detail he put into his originals would be lost in reproduction, it was this detail that would get him new jobs that other illustrators would not get.
-It was all these additional jobs that made him Cooper's “Babe Ruth.”

 Adams' illustrations included works for Reader's Digest, Boys' Life, Harpers, National Geographic, TV Guide, Saturday Evening Post, Argosy, Sports Afield, Field and Stream, Business Week, Cabela's, and other paperback covers.
 He also authored a textbook now in its 30th Edition, Drawing Animals.
 When the magazines started to fail the Charles E Cooper Studio had to downscale.
 This prompted Norman Adams to join an elite group of illustrators at Artists Associates.

 In 1980 Lenox hired him to do a very limited edition Lenox Collection of 12 unique plates that were released in 1982 called The American Wildlife Plates by Norman Adams.
 In the mid-1980s, Adams was given an opportunity to paint for the 1988 Minnesota Wildlife Art Show.
 His work was a life-sized Golden Eagle in a Grand Canyon setting.
 For years he sold his wildlife and animal paintings in galleries in Scottsdale, Arizona, and Jackson Hole, Wyoming.